 The subfolder should contain csv-files with meta-data stored by the library.
 The number of the files should be equal to number of passes during optimization.
 Every record in a file is for a single bar and stores its datetime, balance, floating profit, number of open orders.
 This information is used lately by the report builder for calculating profits and losses for partial subperiods inside the entire optimization period.
 Information about separate trades is not collected and not used.

 Save optimization results using standard MT4 command Save as Report from the context menu.
 This is used as a reference for optimal parameter sets corresponding to every optimization pass.
-The library does not store parameters on its own.
+The library for MetaTrader 4 does not store parameters on its own.

 Make sure the subfolder with meta-data (csv-files) generated by the library is moved to MQL4/Files.